streetchief/Hyper-Computer-Science/README.md

 Please enjoy!

 P.S.
-I gathered all this myself and it has not been reviewed for mistakes, so please use your judgement.
+This has not been reviewed for mistakes, so please use your judgement.